hombit/olgart/README.md

 olgart
 ======

-New version of olgart.ru: web-gallery of Moscow paintist Olga Malancheva, written on Django
+New version of olgart.ru: web-gallery of Moscow paintist Olga Malancheva.
+Written on Django framework